 If you’re a newbie traveler, who may be traveling solo, you might be overwhelmed by the amount of information out there, including where to go.
-Here are a few things to keep in mind when you are deciding where to go.
+Here are a few things to keep in mind when you are deciding between international travel destinations.

 When you’re deciding on the country you’re going to visit, first, look at your schedule.
 If you have only had a few days you can take off of work or school, consider choosing a location closer to the United States with a short flight time.
 It may not be feasible to take a long flight to the other side of the world when you have to come back in a few days for work.
 Also, the further away from home you go, you not only have to consider travel time but jet lag as well.